cambridge-ceu/csd3/applications/DNAnexus.md

 dx upgrade
 ```

 and `dx upgrade v0.225.0` returns to the previous version.
+A separate repository is available for JavaScript, [https://github.com/dnanexus/dx-javascript-toolkit](https://github.com/dnanexus/dx-javascript-toolkit).

 ---